AdobeDocs/experience-platform.en/help/destinations/destination-sdk/authoring-api/destination-server/create-destination-server.md

 ### Create dynamic dropdown destination servers {#dynamic-dropdown-servers}

-[Dynamic dropdowns](../../functionality/destination-configuration/customer-data-fields.md#dynamic-dropdown-selectors) allow you to dynamically retrieve and populate dropdown customer data fields, based on your own API.
+Use [dynamic dropdowns](../../functionality/destination-configuration/customer-data-fields.md#dynamic-dropdown-selectors) to dynamically retrieve and populate dropdown customer data fields, based on your own API.
+For example, you could retrieve a list of existing user accounts which you want to use for a destination connection.

 You need to configure a destination server for dynamic dropdowns before you can configure the dyamic dropwdown customer data field.

 See in the tab below an example of a destination server used to dynamically retrieve the values to be displayed in a dropdown selector, from an API.